MaskoFortwana/CyberArk-WebConnect/docs/command-line-reference.md

 ## ⚙️ Optional Parameters

-These parameters modify ChromeConnect's behavior but are not required:
+These parameters modify WebConnect's behavior but are not required:

 ### `--debug`
 - **Type**: Flag (no value)